snputils.phenotype.genobj

 Filter samples in the MultiPhenotypeObject based on sample names or indexes.

 This method allows you to include or exclude specific samples by their names, indexes, or both.
 When both samples and indexes are provided, the union of the specified samples is used.
 Negative indexes are supported and follow NumPy's indexing conventions.
-It updates the lai, samples, and haplotypes attributes accordingly.
+Set reorder=True to match the ordering of the provided samples and/or indexes lists when including.

 Arguments: